musale/musale-dev/content/thoughts/visitor-pattern.md

 ## Introduction

 Using an example of cocktails.
-Say we have a `Cocktail` that we can use to "make" different kinds of cocktails, say `Mojito` and `Daiquiri`.
-We can have a `Cocktail` interface that defines `Serve` and `Drink` methods:
+Say we have a `Cocktail` that we can use to "make" different kinds of cocktails, like `Mojito` and `Daiquiri`.
+We can have a `Cocktail` interface that defines `Serve` and `Drink` methods for a cocktail:

 ```go
 type Cocktail interface{